 If you’re looking for convenience and portability when it comes to cannabis consumption, it’s hard to beat vapes.
 Choose a vape cartridge, attach it to a vape battery, and you’re ready to go.
 The battery heats an atomizer inside the cartridge to produce a vapour, which can then be inhaled.

-Those cartridges, more commonly known as “vape carts,” are glass tubes prefilled with cannabis extract.
+Those cartridges, more commonly known as “vape carts,” are glass tubes prefilled with cannabis extract or concentrate.
 While there are many proprietary types on the market, 510 thread carts are amongst the most popular — they’re compatible with the widely available 510 battery.
 Fun fact: the “510” moniker comes from the battery’s five-millimetre length and the 10 threads (or grooves) that connect it and the cart.

 Have you ever wondered how cannabis becomes your favourite 510 vape cart?
 We spoke to three Licensed Producers, Aphria, MediPharm Labs and Supreme, to find out.